joefallon/phpautoloader/README.md

 * Will load (i.e. require) classes that are namespaced with normal backslash PHP namespaces, underscore (e.g. Zend Framework 1, PEAR) namespaces, and classes that are not namespaced at all.
-* Searches for classes within the include path efficiently for quick loading.
+* Only the include paths are searched for quick loading.

 ## Installation